tinnguyenhuuletrong/tiny-moleculer-py/README.md

 ```

-#### Reference JavaScript Broker Example
+#### Reference JavaScript Broker Example (with Events)

 To demonstrate interoperability and for testing, a reference Moleculer.js broker is included.
 This allows you to run a Node.js service alongside the Python broker and test cross-language action calls.

 The JS broker is located at `examples/compose/js-service/sample.ts` and can be started with the provided script.
+It now includes an `add` action and a `random` action that emits an event after a delay.

 **Run the JS broker:**